arianseyedi/coding-interview/README.md

 # The Coding-Interview
-  This repository is dedicated to efficient implimentation of interesting algorithms, much like the ones asked in phone/in person interviews. </br> Most questions are drawn from Laakmann McDowell, 2015.
+  This repository is dedicated to efficient implimentation of interesting algorithms, much like the ones asked in phone/in person interviews. </br> The motivation of this project follows directly from Laakmann McDowell, 2015 book "Cracking the Coding Interview".
+This book is beyond awesome, and I love doing its exercises.
 Implementations are all mine along with the test cases for each main class.
   I do not use the solutions but if I do, I would mention that in the documentation of that method/class.
 Here I am not trying to duplicate other people's work for mine, nor am I copying something without wanting to mention where from.
 I simply love coding, and this is my way of practicing and also building a portfolio.
 You can leave your comments/suggestions for me, it will be greatly appreciated.
 ### In this Java project you will see the following packages (*JUnit test cases exist but not mentioned here*):

-   1. **Algorithms**
+   1. **Data Structures**:

       * **dataStructures_LinkedIntLists**:
          Description: A linked int list implementation and most commonly used methods such as get, remove(first, last, any), toString, shift left/right and remove duplicate.